A dog walker holding a leash while a Beagle looks up attentively on a sunny day.

 Avoid peak times

 Walkers often charge more during evenings, holidays, or last-minute requests.
 Scheduling walks during regular daytime hours can keep rates lower and availability higher.
-Planning ahead also reduces the chances of paying rush fees.
+Planning well also reduces the chances of paying rush fees.

 Having someone you know step in can reduce your weekly costs.
 Just remember this option doesn’t offer the training, accountability, or structure of a professional walker.
 It’s best used as a backup rather than a full replacement.

 Regular walks keep your dog healthy and active.
-And a professional makes all the difference, whether you need dog walking or even dog sitting and boarding support.
+And a professional makes all the difference, whether you need dog walking, dog sitting, or boarding support.

 Fortunately, Airtasker makes it easy to find someone you trust without overcomplicating the process.
 You can compare reviews, check qualifications, and choose a walker who fits your dog’s needs and your budget.
 Everything stays transparent, from rates to communication, so you always know exactly what you’re getting.